Msy-yy/h1_usage/README.md

 # H1/H1-2_carry_box demo

 > [!WARNING]
-> Unitree are constantly updating their firmware and at times changing their naming convention which **may** cause breakage in some of the newer firmwares.
+> Unitree are constantly updating the firmware and at times changing naming convention which **may** cause breakage in some of the newer firmwares.
 In that case either submit and issue and/or create a pull request with the correct feature.

 # Table of Contents